 It is a popular myth that chair railing got its name from the damage caused by the backs of chairs.
 The truth is that ancient architects of Rome and Greece used chair railing for visual aesthetics, but the term didn’t really originate until the time of the Shakers when they would install pegs into their moldings in order to hang chairs while they swept and mopped.
 Chair rail can be used with or without wainscoting.

 Wainscoting is a type of panel molding that lines a room for decorative purposes, typically the lower portion of a wall.
 Originally it was created to keep out dampness and cold in the 16th century before modern insulation techniques were invented.
 This ornamental wood treatment is applied at chair rail height (32” above the floor) or below.

 Shiplap is a wooden board with a groove (a rabbet) cut into the top and bottom, allowing the pieces of shiplap to fit together snugly forming a tight seal with a natural gap the size of a nickel.
 Shiplap is incredibly versatile in application, ranging from accent walls, ceiling inlays, wainscoting (in between the chair rail and baseboard), kitchen islands, shelving backdrops, and more.
-We offer shiplap in a variety of styles because we know every home as a different personality.
+We offer shiplap in a variety of styles because we know every home has a different personality.
 See what shiplap style would best fit your home.

 Board and Batten

 Board and Batten is a type of wainscoting that has alternating wide boards and narrow wooden strips called “battens.”
 Board and batten may be installed vertically or horizontally on interiors or exteriors.
 It offers a really nice modern look and adds value to a plain wall.

 You can create a variety of board and batten looks depending on the width of the batten boards and the spacing between them.
 It can be added to the entire wall or just part of it.
 See examples of board and batten looks below.

 Jordan and Jean